mediafellows/mediafellows.github.io/collections/_jobs/20220227_web_project_manager.md

 ---
 layout: career
 header_image: "/assets/img/bg/career.jpg"
-title: Web Project Manager (m/w/d)
+title: Web Project Manager (remote or onsite in Berlin, Germany)
-date: 07.02.2022
+date: 27.02.2022
 description: mediafellows is looking for a Web Project Manager to oversee and coordinate the development of MediaStore based website projects from the inception stage to the live online deployment thereof.
-In this position you collaborate with all stakeholders on the scope of web-based projects, lead teams in the conceptualization, design, and development of web applications, ensure high-quality deliveries, as well as prepare project status reports.
+In this position you collaborate with all stakeholders on the scope of web-based projects, lead teams in the conceptualization, design, and development of web applications, ensure high-quality deliveries, as well as prepare project status reports.<br>If needed, we will support you to obtain a working visa and provide your relocation to Berlin if you intend to move to Germany's highly vibrant capital city.

 ---